-Metis offers data science training via 12-week full-time immersive bootcamps, part-time online bootcamp prep courses, and corporate training programs, with campuses in Chicago, New York, San Francisco, and Seattle.
+Metis offers data science and analytics training via 12-week full-time immersive bootcamps, part-time online bootcamp prep courses, and corporate training programs.
 The Metis Data Science Bootcamp is offered Live Online with real-time instruction and interaction with classmates.
-Designed and taught by industry practitioners and provides students with on-site instruction, and access to speakers, mentors, events, and job support.
+Designed and taught by industry practitioners, the program covers Python, algorithms, linear regression, machine learning, NLP, databases, interactive data visualization, and more.
 Graduates will be comfortable designing, implementing, and communicating the results of a data science project, will grasp the fundamentals of data visualization, and will get exposure to modern big data tools and architecture such as Hadoop, Hive, and Spark.
-Successful Metis alumni will have skills in Python, Bash, algorithms, linear regression, machine learning, NLP, databases, and interactive data visualization.
 The data science curriculum is delivered through project-based, hands-on, collaborative learning, resulting in a portfolio of 5 projects at the end of the bootcamp that can be leveraged during the interview process.

 To apply for the Metis Data Science Bootcamp, applicants need to have experience with programming and statistics.
 Prior to starting the program, students must complete 25 hours of academic pre-work.
 Metis offers a free, self-paced Admissions Prep course for those who need to brush up on their linear algebra, calculus, probability, statistics, and Python skills.
 Metis is looking for students eager to get their hands dirty by learning new technologies and solving real-life problems, and who have the skills needed to secure entry-level jobs in the Data Science field.
-Metis is authorized to enroll international students with M-1 visas in NYC and San Francisco, which allow non-U.S. students to attend technical and vocational programs in the U.S. International students who are already in the U.S. on an F-1 visa may also transfer to Metis.
-Veterans may apply to use the Post-9/11 GI Bill® to develop their data science skills at the New York City bootcamp.

 Recent Metis News